epfl-ada/ada-2022-project-toestewbrr/README.md

-# Who is your soulmate?
-## _Which characters are paired in romantic movies?_
+# A Data-Driven Analysis of Romance in Movie

-Toestewbrr 🍲 🦶 : Antoine Bonnet, Hugo Bordereaux, Alexander Sternfeld & Marguerite Thery
+**Toestewbrr** 🍲 🦶: Antoine Bonnet, Hugo Bordereaux, Alexander Sternfeld & Marguerite Thery

 ## Abstract 📰

-The CMU dataset contains plot summaries and metadata on movies between 1888 and 2012.
-In these plot summaries, love appears as the third most common noun (after father and man… #YOUGOGIRL).
+The [CMU Movie Summary Corpus](http://www.cs.cmu.edu/~ark/personas/) contains plot summaries and metadata on movies from 1888 to 2012.
+Love takes a central place in movies; love appears as the third most common noun in these plot summaries (after father and man… #YOUGOGIRL).
 We aim to assess how romantic relationships are depicted in movies, by studying the two characters that are coupled in a movie.
 Movies reflect the culture at the time of creation, therefore this research can provide insights on how views on romance differ across time and across the world.
 PART REGARDING THE RESEARCH METHODS

 ## Research questions ❓